jfalameda/rust-math-parser/README.md

 - Implement mechanism on the interpreter to check for mandatory function arguments (consider semantic analysis)
 - Make functions first class citizens
 - Check for undefined variables (also semantic analysis)
+- Return should interrupt the function block execution
 - Implement assignment without declaration
 - Improve syntax errors
 - Value should return results and produce runtime errors.